Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 where the user is engaged in a primary app-usage activity.
 For these high-intensity interactions,
 (faster, undocumented) direct-mapped keyboard controls are used.
-A set of InterUnits for the user activities accessible via the app's dashboard
-are designed.
 [Designing an activity-handler](https://github.com/Rohit-Agarwal-Khitchdee/EngagementManager/wiki/#designing-an-activity-handler)

 ### Apps have self-documenting interfaces